About the author

 I just arrived back home in St. Pete after an awesome and productive week in San Diego for this year’s FOSS4G-NA conference.
 It’s North America’s version of the go-to event for those of us at the intersection of geospatial and open source.
 OSGeo and the local organizing committee hosted it at the Marina Village Conference Center in Mission Bay.
 Overall the event was a phenomenal week full of great content, new (and old) friends, time with customers and partners, and a chance to see what’s next in the industry.

-Here are my takeaways — a quick overview of the event and setup, some content spotlights, and final thoughts to try and convince you that FOSS4G conferences are always worth the effort.
+Here are my takeaways — a quick overview of the event and setup, some content spotlights, and final thoughts to try and convince you that the FOSS4G-NA conference is always worth the effort.

 The Marina Village area doesn’t give off “conference venue” vibes.
 Rather than being a large closed-in convention center or a hotel event space, it’s a spot that capitalizes on the best of the fabled San Diego spring weather.
 It’s a collection of buildings adjacent to the marina, some used for presentations, co-working spaces, sponsor hall, and social events.
 Who wants to be inside a windowless conference facility when it’s 65° and sunny outside?